Derick op den Graeff: Germantown Settlement

 Like his brother Herman, Derick op den Graeff was a member of the Germantown Quaker meeting.
-He was a burgess and in 1689 he was appointed as one of the eleven charter members of the Germantown corporation by William Penn, and together with three others to the first burgesses.
+He was a burgess and in 1689 he was appointer as one of the eleven charter members of the Germantown corporation by William Penn, and together with three others to the first burgesses.
 In 1691, Thomas Lloyd, Deputy General of Pennsylvania had granted a naturalisation to sixtytwo of the first Germantown settlers as citizens of Pennsylvania (and therefore of England) with the status of a freeman including the three Op den Graeff brothers and also other important members of the settlement, Pastorius and William Rittenhouse.

 Around 1691, the Quaker George Keith concluded that the Quakers had strayed too far from orthodox Christianity.
 This led to sharp differences of opinion with his fellow believers.
 Also the Krefeld Quakers were already involved in the controversy.
 The Krefeld Quaker advocates were the brothers Abraham and Herman op den Graeff who sided Keith.
 Their opponent was their brother Derick op den Graeff who sided the conservative Quakers and also co-signed the judgment against Keith, which excluded him from the Quaker community.
 He was fined five pounds by a secular court.
 Herman on the other hand was one of a group of 69 men who wrote a letter defending Keith.
 No other German family was as deeply involved in the conflict as the Op den Graeffs.

 In 1692 Derick op den Graeff was one of the town's six "committeemen", and in 1693-1694 he was the bailiff or chief executive (burgomaster).
 He was a member of the Germantown Quaker meeting.
 He died without progeny in 1697.